ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 A> TODO: [Issue #56](https://github.com/ietf-wg-rpp/rpp-requirements/issues/56)

-**R6.4** RPP MUST support a functional equivalent of the EPP Poll command described in EPP RFC [@!RFC5730], allowing for clients discovering and retrieving service messages available on the server.
-The RPP equivalent MAY contain additional options or features for discovering and retrieving service messages, such as:

-- Allowing clients to subscribe to specific types of service messages.
-- Allowing clients to receive multiple service messages in a single request.
-- Allowing clients to use multiple concurrent readers.
-- Support for streaming service messages to clients.

 **R6.5** RPP operations that modify repository state MUST be atomic.
 A single request MUST either succeed completely or fail completely, leaving the repository in its original state.

 **R6.6** RPP MUST provide services for the client to assure a re-tried operation changing resource state is executed only once if a request has been terminated or timed out before complete response has been received by the client (idempotency).